6 Ancient Minorities That Intrigue Scientists

-Jan Bartek – AncientPages.com - Sometimes we come across people who live in places where they don’t seem to belong.
-In many parts of the world, there are small groups of people differ a lot from the rest of the local population.
-They are different in appearance; they speak a strange language and they follow traditions and customs unknown in the region.
+Jan Bartek – AncientPages.com - Sometimes, we come across people who live in places where they don’t seem to belong.
+In many parts of the world, small groups of people differ a lot from the rest of the local population.
+They are different in appearance; they speak a strange language and follow unknown traditions and customs.

 Who are these people?
 Where did they come from?
 These are questions scientists have tried to answer, but it’s not always possible to shed light on the ancestry of minorities.